- 1 Introduction

 4) Consciousness as a phase change

-This would make a computer which can perform that computation with no input the “consciousness of an object” (sort of).
+This would make a computer that can perform that computation with no input from the “consciousness of an object” (sort of).

 5) Consciousness as Computation + Memory